Helping children cope with a divorce requires good understanding of the needs based upon kids’ ages.

 This type of meeting should be kept to basics and parents should avoid issuing any blame to each other.
 As kids ask questions, parents are urged to answer honestly yet identify when to indicate some topics can be taken offline with individual kids at a later time.

-Moving through the process
+Moving through the process of divorce with kids

 Once the initial news about the divorce has been shared, different conversations will take place with different kids.
 Some of these may involve multiple siblings at once and others may be with one child individually.
 With younger children, the focus will be predominately on logistics such as who will be picking them up from school, which house they will spend the night at and so forth.